zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

 * password :  admin@123

-in dag1  folder there is one file named sales_dag.py ..(airflow dag)   this pipeline that  is given in task .. i have created dags in this file and schedule  daily bases
+in dag1  folder there is one file named sales_dag.py ..(airflow dag)   this pipeline that  is given in task .. i have created dags in this file and schedule  daily bases..   you can triger  also from daskboard  of airflow

 ![Pipeline_detail_view](https://github.com/zubairshahzadarain/aiq_test/blob/main/screen_shots/pipeline_detail.png)